-At the World Waterski Council meeting in Paris 2017, the members discussed the possibility of adopting a worldwide unified naming system for Officials' qualifications.
+In 2017 WSC has adopted a worldwide unified naming system for Officials' qualifications.

 This is needed because at present naming protocols vary from Confederation to Confederation therefore it can be very difficult to establish the homologation level of the competition.
 This is especially important at multi-national events where officials are drawn from different Confederations.
 With a common naming strategy, the Homologator would then be able to easily know if the requirements for officials has been met for the homologation level being applied.
 Only International Officials, sanctioned by their Confederations would be affected.